rszyma/killa/README.md

 # killa 🔪

-Killa is a simple GUI process monitor written in Rust, targeted for Linux desktops.
+Killa is an opinionated GUI process monitor written in Rust, targeted for Linux desktops.
 Works on Wayland and X.

-It's inspired by gnome-system-monitor looks.
-But unlike gnome-system-monitor, it's aiming to have instant startup times, and high ergonomics with just keyboard.

-tech: Iced (frontend) + Bottom (backend)
+tech: [Iced][iced] (frontend) + [Bottom][bottom] (backend)

+# Why another system monitor?

+I wanted a desktop system monitor with looks and UX of [gnome-system-monitor][gsm], but with faster statup times.
+I couldn't find any other UI system monitor that I like (including many terminal ones like atop, btop, htop, glances, etc.).
+So I've wrote my own.

+Gnome System Monitor startup times are around ~3-5s for me on NixOS, while killa is ~500ms.

+# Status

+Very barebones for now, but usable (I main it).
+Many features are still missing, especially killing processes.
+But most of the ones I need are already implemented.

 # Features

+- Instant startup time (~500ms on my system)
-- show list of processes, sorted by CPU usage, refreshed every 1s
+- Shows a list of processes, sorted by CPU usage, refreshed every 1s
-- show total memory usage %
-- instant startup time (~500ms on my system)
-- ctrl+f to search and filter processes
+- Ctrl+F to search and filter processes
+  - search is case-insensitive, terms split by spaces, exlude a term with `-` prefix
+- Shows total memory usage %

 # Installation